-- Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw •. - When adjusting the clutch lever make sure that there is a minimum clearance to other parts of the vehicle.
+Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw •.

 Checking/rectifying the fluid level of the hydraulic clutch

 The fluid level rises with increasing wear of the clutch lining disc.
 Do not use brake fluid.